 Today, a diagnosis of pancreatic cancer is generally associated with a death sentence and few patients are alive one year after diagnosis, while an earlier diagnosis could help reduce the mortality of the disease.
 If diagnosed in time, chances of survival increase.
 The aim of the diagnosis Work Stream is to raise awareness of the main symptoms and early signs of pancreatic cancer among the general population and the medical community in order to help achieve earlier diagnostics.

 - Due to severe underdiagnosis, the overall median survival for a person diagnosed with metastatic pancreatic cancer is 4.6 months3.
 Pancreatic cancer has the lowest survival rate of all cancers.
 Patients affected with pancreatic cancer lose 98% of their healthy life expectancy at the point of diagnosis3.

 - Only 20% of all cases of pancreatic cancer are operable.
 A prime reason for inability to treat patients is late diagnosis4.

 - Today, a diagnosis of pancreatic cancer is generally associated with a death sentence and few patients are alive one year after diagnosis, while an earlier diagnosis could help reduce the mortality of the disease.
 If diagnosed in time, chances of survival increase.

 The diagnosis of pancreatic cancer usually starts with a general practitioner visit, and is followed by a referral to a specialist.
 Tests and investigations (blood tests, ultrasound scan and radiography scans, biopsy) are run to confirm diagnosis.
 The main symptoms of pancreatic cancer are:

-In order to support an earlier diagnosis of pancreatic cancer, the Platform has created two brochures:
+In order to support the improvement of early diagnosis of pancreatic cancer, the Platform has developed the following documents: